 Head Teachers or Principals will run and lead their school.
 They will be responsible for the learning and achievements of both pupils and staff and will set expectations in line with governing bodies.
 They will make sure parents and pupils are informed about progress and encourage their support and involvement, select and develop staff, lead and attend meetings inside and outside school and control the schools finances.
 Basically head teachers are in control of all aspects of the whole school.

-You'll need to pass background checks by the Disclosure and Barring Service (DBS).
+You'll need to pass enhanced background checks.

 Career Path and Progression